kennyphan02/Coding-Notes/CSCE311 Operating Systems/CHP 43 LFS.md

 ### Checkpoint region
 File system must have some fixed and known location on disk to begin a file lookup.
 The checkpoint region is a fixed place on the LFS that contains pointers to the inode map.
+Inode map can be found by reading the CR first.